 Each student is assigned a nursing faculty member as an academic advisor.
-The advisor is available for academic counseling and will assist students with academic problems, provide guidance and support, and refer the student to other support services.
-Students need to contact their advisor to plan their schedule or to add, drop, or withdraw from a course.
+The advisor is available for academic counseling and will assist students with academic problems, provide guidance and support, and/or refer the student to other support services.
 It is imperative that the student meet with their own advisor to assure continuity and individualized attention to their advisement needs.
 All faculty have office hours each week during the academic year.
 The hours of advisement may be found in the course syllabus, on the student portal, or by contacting the advisor directly.